 Wash the basil & drain of water (use a salad spinner if you have one, Kari J )

 When the basil is basically chopped small, add the rest of the oil in a small stream till it’s well blended.
 You can add more olive oil accordingly.
 Some people like the pesto kinda chunky but I like it SMMOOOOTH!!
 Mmm-hmm!
 So blend away, baby!
 Lookie there!
 That's some handsome green goop.
-That made about 2 cups or so.

 Now you can store it in a jar for months, though the top layer will always discolor with exposure to the air.
 So seal tightly & don’t be surprised if it turns brownish-black on the top.